-Teachers of general subjects at the second stage of the základní škola, at střední školy and at conservatoires must have the Master's qualification.
-The long five-year (exceptionally four-year) Master's studies are still provided, but the newly accredited study programmes at most faculties already follow the two-stage structure (usually the three-year Bachelor's and consecutive two-year Master's programme).
+Teachers of general subjects at the second stage of the základní škola, at střední školy and at conservatoires must have a Master's qualification.
+Long five-year (exceptionally four-year) Master's studies are still provided, but newly accredited study programmes at most faculties already follow the two-stage structure (usually a three-year Bachelor's and a consecutive two-year Master's programme).

 Basic institutions for the initial training of teachers of general subjects are the faculties of education.
-The teachers can also gain their qualification at other faculties, e.g. of philosophy, of natural sciences, mathematics and physics, or at faculties of physical education and sports, in the fields for teachers of the střední škola (such qualification is valid also for the second stage of the základní škola).
+The teachers can also gain their qualification at other faculties, e.g. of philosophy, of natural sciences, mathematics and physics, or at faculties of physical education and sports, in the fields for teachers of the střední škola (this qualification is valid also for the second stage of the základní škola).

-The qualification may also be obtained by studying for a Master's degree in a field of study which corresponds to the subject to be taught (and not focused on teacher training), and by subsequent higher education study in a Bachelor's study programme or in a life-long learning programme in pedagogical sciences which trains teachers of general subjects at the required school level.
+Teachers may also qualify by studying for a Master's degree in a field of study which corresponds to the subject to be taught (and not focused on teacher training), and by subsequent higher education study in a Bachelor's study programme or in a life-long learning programme in pedagogical sciences which trains teachers of general subjects at the required school level.